fagan2888/cs_205_project/README.md

 ### Knowledge Gap

 The regions of the universe we "carve out" (referred to as boxes) are variable in size, with the largest being 300 Mpc in distance.
-Furthermore, the smaller boxes - or subboxes - are subsections of the large boxes:
+Furthermore, the smaller boxes - or subboxes - are subsections of the large boxes (Source: TNG Collaboration):

 ![Boxes](./images/image1.jpg)